ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 * For both VMware Solutions Shared and Dedicated, the user data includes the following items:
    * IBMid (email)
    * Instance configuration information
-   * Instance access information such as login credentials to vCloud Director, VMware vCenter Server®, and VMware NSX® Manager.
+   * Instance access information such as login credentials to VMware Cloud Director, VMware vCenter Server®, and VMware NSX® Manager.
 * For VMware Solutions Dedicated, the user data includes the following items:
    * {{site.data.keyword.cloud_notm}} classic infrastructure credentials (username and API key)